agentgt/ezpwdgen/README.md

 # ezpwdgen

-Is a deterministic offline password generator that creates passwords that are [easy to remember](https://xkcd.com/936/).
+Is a deterministic offline password generator that creates passwords that are [easy to remember](https://xkcd.com/936/) by using a master password.

 It does this using either the [EFF word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) or the Unicode [Emoji Annotation keyword database](http://unicode.org/emoji/charts/emoji-annotations.html) (Currently the Emoji one is hard coded).